Archie speaks with American accent in Harry and Meghan Netflix series

 Archie speaks with an American accent in private footage shared by the Duke and Duchess of Sussex as part of their new Netflix programme.

-These include revealing Archie’s favourite song as being by Sir Elton John and showing a photo from what appears to be his first birthday.
+These include revealing Archie’s favourite song as being “Bennie and the Jets” by Sir Elton John and showing a photo from what appears to be his first birthday.

 The first episode shows a barefooted Harry pushing Archie across the floor as he sits on a wheeled suitcase.